 Your relationship with the SME should continue long after you launch the training module.
 If the situation calls for it, share any areas where learners are still struggling after completing the training.
 Your SME may have a fix or more information that could help to explain a product or process.

-The SME will also appreciate the positive feedback.
-Be sure to thank your SME for their contributions to the module and share positive program results.
+The SME will also appreciate positive feedback.
+Be sure to thank your SME for her contributions to the module and share positive program results.